ANSozontov/arachno_library/README.md

-# Arachnolibrary: digital literature storage
+# Arachnolibrary: digital storage for literature

 Sore & manage your literature openly